Lightstreamer/Lightstreamer-example-StockList-client-gi/README.md

 This application uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server; uses <b>PageBus</b> as a bridge between Lightstreamer and General Interface APIs; and uses the <b>General Interface API</b> to display the real-time data.<br>

 The Lightstreamer client receives events from Lightstreamer Server and publishes the stock updates on TIBCO PageBus.
-The application, created with the GI Builder, subscribes to the PageBus in order to receive and display the updates to the user.<br>
+The application, created with the GI Builder, subscribes to the PageBus to receive and display the updates to the user.<br>

-A [detailed explanation](http://demos.lightstreamer.com/TIBCOGIDemos/Workspace/JSXAPPS/GIDemo_Advanced/GI-AMS%20Demo.pdf) of this application is available (in that document Lightstreamer is referred to as "Ajax Message Service").<br>
+A [detailed explanation](http://demos.lightstreamer.com/TIBCOGIDemos/Workspace/JSXAPPS/GIDemo_Advanced/GI-AMS%20Demo.pdf) of this application is available (in that document, Lightstreamer is referred to as "Ajax Message Service").<br>

 The demo includes the following client-side functionalities:
 * A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) for each item added to the update panel, subscribed to in <b>MERGE</b> mode.